amandabee/CUNY-data-skills/index.md

 ## About the Faculty

 **Amanda Hickman** works at the intersection of journalism and civic engagement, and especially values reporting that makes it easier for individuals to participate in democratic processes.
 As program director at DocumentCloud, she helped reporters around the world analyze, annotate, and publish primary source documents.
 Amanda managed development of a series of games about public policy issues as Gotham Gazette‘s director of technology.
 She has spent more than a decade reporting on local and international events and working directly with community based organizations to understand, and draw their membership into, the political process.
-Amanda has taught at Columbia Graduate School of Journalism, NYU’s Gallatin School and CUNY Graduate School of Journalism.
+Amanda has taught at Columbia Graduate School of Journalism, NYU’s Gallatin School, the CUNY Graduate Center and CUNY Graduate School of Journalism.

 ## Software Requirements